top of page

 About Me

-I'm a NYC-based theatre director, producer, and filmmaker with a lifelong love for storytelling that began with a passion for cinema.
+I'm a NYC based theatre director and producer with a lifelong love for storytelling that began with a passion for cinema.
 After earning a degree in Cinema Studies from SUNY Purchase, I worked across different departments in the film industry, building a strong foundation in narrative and visual craft.

 While working in film, I found myself increasingly drawn to theatre.
-I was curious about how stories came to life on stage which led me to experiment with directing a live performance, and I quickly discovered a deep creative connection to the process.
+I was curious about how stories came to life on stage which led me to experiment with directing a play, and I quickly discovered a deep creative connection to the process.

-In 2022, I made my theatrical debut by self-producing and directing a double bill of Oscar Wilde’s La Sainte Courtisane and A Florentine Tragedy at the American Theatre of Actors.
-I loved the immediacy of theatre—the collaborative energy, the ability to shape moments through rehearsal, and the magic of live performance.
-Encouraged by the reception of that first show, I dove deeper into directing for the stage.
+In 2022, I made my theatrical debut by self producing and directing a double bill of Oscar Wilde’s La Sainte Courtisane and A Florentine Tragedy at the American Theatre of Actors.
+I loved the immediacy of theatre, the collaborative energy, the ability to shape moments through rehearsal and the magic of live performance.
+Encouraged by the reception of my first show, I dove deeper into directing.

-I went on to direct Pañuelos, a full-length play set during Argentina’s Dirty War, for the New York Theatre Festival.
-That was followed by a short comedy for The Players Theatre Festival, and then adapattions of classics like Strindberg’s Creditors and Sophocles’ Electra at ATA.
+Next I went on to direct Pañuelos, a full length play set during Argentina’s Dirty War, for the New York Theatre Festival.
+That was followed by a short comedy for The Players Theatre Festival, and then adaptations of classics like Strindberg’s Creditors and Sophocles’ Electra.

 Education